The Bungalow: Background

 Overnight these "half-caste" children were cared for by Topsy Smith, an Arabana woman who had recently arrived in Stuart, following the death of her husband Bill Smith, a miner working in Arltunga.
 Smith and seven of her eleven "half-caste" children, were given a tent by Stott, who informed the Administrator that there was no other accommodation for her family.
 He suggested that two township allotments near the Police Station, and behind the Stuart Arms Hotel, should be reserved for the use "half-castes".
 The Administrator agreed to this, and authorised the building of an iron shed and Topsy Smith was placed in charge of it under the supervision of Sergeant Stott and, by November 1914, she was caring for 16 children.
 This number continued to grow rapidly with light-skinned children being picked up from Aboriginal camps and placed there.
 Also in 1914, Standley agreed to accept the position of matron with an extra remuneration of £50 per annum, and they began working together.

 This became known as The Bungalow although it is unclear who came up with that name or exactly when and, although it conjures up a homely image, the place "soon degenerated to a wretched hovel".
 Living conditions behind the Stuart Arms Hotel were far from ideal and, despite the great effort of both Topsy Smith and Ida Standley, to keep the place clean and the children clothed.
 Food was limited and the children would often hang around the Stuart Arms Hotel looking for scraps.
+Milton Liddle (son of William Liddle) recalled that:

+Aboriginal women from around the region, possibly looking for their children, would also drop off food when they could.
+This food mostly came from their own rations and johnnycakes they had made especially; they also dropped off traditional bush foods.

-Additionally toilet and washing facilities were primitive and there were few proper beds with the residents huddling together on the floor in winter and camping outdoors, and under the trees, in summer.
+Additionally toilet and washing facilities were primitive and there were few proper beds, with the residents huddling together on the floor in winter and camping outdoors, and under the trees, in summer.